 I had a boss who told me "never plan your day, before you get to the office because it always changes."
 He went on to say "I never plan my day until I turn on the computer because you never know when you'll have computer problems."

 One day there was a thunderstorm and then a power outage and then my computer wouldn't work properly.
 It surprised me that my backup UPS (uninterruptable power supply) failed to kick in.
 The whole system shut off, and then did not restart correctly when the power came back on.

 A UPS can save your computer from dying suddenly or a slow death.
 When power goes out and your hard disc is spinning at the same time, the abrupt stoppage can cause the harddisc to experience a crash.
 Overtime this can lead to a complete failure.
 Also most UPS's have a surge supressor built in.
 This device protects against power spikes when the power does come back.

 I made a note to check the UPS for maintainence purposes and kept on working.
 A few days later I noticed my computer was really slow.
 I figured it was due for some maintainence as well.
 I programmed a defragmentation of the hard drive and the a full virus scan.
 That took 3 days.

 To make a long story shorter I ended up shopping on Amazon to replace my hardware.
-I got a new computer, bacup discdrive, batteres for the UPS and a new solar powered calculator.
+I got a new refurbished computer, a backup disc drive, new batteres for the UPS and a new solar powered calculator.

 I bought new Dell computer for the first time.
-No offense to HP but I couldn't find just the right fit.
+No offense to other manufacturers but I couldn't find just the right fit for me.
 Otherwise I would have picked up another HP.
-I loke HP and have had great success over the years.
-On the other hand most of my previous employers gave me a Dell to work on. that solved all my computer problems.
+I like HP and have had great success over the years.
+On the other hand most of my previous employers gave me a Dell to work on.
+That solved all my computer problems.

 I was not able to recover any data from my old computer so I got a backup disc drive.
 The plan is to use it for future disc drive backups.